statgen/pheweb/deploy/README.md

 gcloud compute config-ssh
 ```

-ssh into the box to exchange keys.
+Ssh into the box to exchange keys.
 This will enter the
 machine into your known-hosts.

 ```